Sexual health clinics offer a range of services, including:

 - a swab from your urethra (the tube through which you pass urine) for both men and women

-- a swap from your throat or rectum
+- a swab from your throat or bottom

 - for women, a swab from your vagina or cervix (lower part of the womb)